jwc20/stopwatch-ics/README.md

   - Maybe just the splitList and the time of the last element in the array.
   - Because of stringify, it's probably better to store timestamps as strings before caching.
   - Kinda buggy
-- [ ] continue counting timer when stopped or refreshed
+- [ ] continue counting timer when stopped or refreshed and interval timer to reset to 0.

 - [ ] add svg block visuals